MateuszLabun9/membership_fee_counter/README.md

-This project also includes few test scenarions located in data_model_test.py file as well as 2 configuration files are included.
+This project also includes few test scenarions made with usage of unittest package, located in data_model_test.py file as well as 2 configuration files are included.

 Python version: 3.10